The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Tips for women

-- Take a look into the urine canister in between to check if there is enough space left for the next session.
-Otherwise, the last drop can cause the canister to overflow.
+- Take a look into the urine canister in between to check if there is enough space left for the next session to avoid overflow.

 - Do not use wet toilet paper.
 This has a counterproductive effect on the drying process of your solids.
 An alternative is to use foam products that are applied to the toilet paper so that it can be used like wet paper.